prayag-sangode/springboot-petclinic/README.md

 ## Building a Container

-TYou can build a container image (if you have a docker daemon) using the Spring Boot build plugin without Dockerfile aswell:
+You can build a container image (if you have a docker daemon) using the Spring Boot build plugin without Dockerfile aswell:

 ```bash
 ./mvnw spring-boot:build-image